 - Active or feisty: These children may be fussy, irregular in feeding and eating habits, fearful of new people and new situations, easily upset by noise and stimulation, and intense in their reactions.

-Knowing a child's personal style or temperament helps you in both your interactions and in the learning experiences that you provide.
-For example, when it comes to learning, a slow to warm or cautious child may learn by initially observing or watching others do something, an active or feisty child may learn better by actively engaging in an activity, and an easy or flexible child may be able to resist distractions and stay focused on an activity.
-When planning for experiences and activities, it is important that you modify your own way of doing things or the way you structure some of your activities as needed, to address the temperament styles of the children in your care.
+Knowing a child's personal style or temperament helps you in your interactions and in the learning experiences that you provide.
+For example, when it comes to learning, a slow to warm up or cautious child may learn by initially observing or watching others do something, an active or feisty child may learn better by actively engaging in an activity, and an easy or flexible child may be able to resist distractions and stay focused on an activity.
+It is also important to recognize that different cultures place different values on temperament styles.
+Understanding what each family identifies as positive behaviors will allow you to highlight and support those traits.
+When planning for experiences and activities, it is important that you modify your own way of doing things or the way you structure some of your activities, to address the temperament styles of the children in your care.

 Considering Learning Styles

-- Active learners, they learn by doing, and that includes crawling, rolling, running, standing, watching, sitting, climbing, and mouthing
+- Active learners—they learn by doing, which includes crawling, rolling, running, standing, watching, sitting, climbing, and mouthing

 - Best suited for open-ended play that encourages self-discovery